Grey Wiese: Relocation and career in the pharmaceutical industry

+Music career

-Wiese studied piano and attended a folk dance school as a child.
-He studied management and economics and had a career in exports before turning to music through encouragement from his friends.
-He started with covers of Sia, Sam Smith, Rihanna and others uploaded to YouTube.
+Grey Wiese began his music career by recording covers of international artists such as Sia, Sam Smith, Rihanna and others uploaded to YouTube.
 His career snowballed with covers.
 His first original track was "Who Are You" in 2017.
 In 2017 and 2018, Grey released five singles and an album titled #Beyourself.

 In 2018, he released the single "You and Me" with Andrei Grigorev-Appolonov Jr. A month later, they released a video, starring Aleksandra Kutsevol, Oleg Yakovlev's civil wife.
 The video scored more than a million views on YouTube.
 The song hit the Russian iTunes chart for several weeks, rising to 4th place.

 In September 2018, with Andrei Grigorev-Appolonov Jr., Sergey organized a musical band #AppolonovGang.
 In November 2018 they released "Deja Vu" in Russian written by Giorgio Moroder and Sia.

+On 17 October 2025, Grey Wiese released a licensed digital recording of his interpretation of "Je reviens te chercher", originally written and performed by Gilbert Bécaud.
+The release followed the issuance of a license by Universal Music France and became available on international streaming platforms, including Apple Music.